Community and Collaboration

 EDF Climate Corps

-To enhance our energy efficiency efforts, Union Pacific has joined with the Environmental Defense Fund (EDF) to participate in the Climate Corps Program since 2011.
+To enhance our energy efficiency efforts, Union Pacific joined with the Environmental Defense Fund (EDF) to participate in the Climate Corps Program from 2011 to 214.
 EDF matches companies with qualified students from leading business schools for a summer fellowship focused exclusively on energy initiatives.

 With EDF’s training and consulting support, Union Pacific provided the resources to explore the company utility consumption patterns.
-The company’s fellows, MBA students from the Massachusetts Institute of Technology’s Sloan School of Management and an MS in Sustainability student from Columbia University, identified energy-reduction opportunities in yards, shops and offices.
+The company’s fellows, masters students from leading universities, identified energy-reduction opportunities in yards, shops and offices.

 Our employees are the reason Union Pacific can stand behind our promise of “Building America.”
 After more than 150 years, they continue to be our most valuable asset and play a critical role in ensuring the company’s protection of the environment.